Scope

 - Precast foundations

-- Interior insulation
+- Interior insulation:

-- foil-faced rigid foam left exposed
+- Foil-faced rigid foam left exposed

-- rigid foam covered with drywall
+- Rigid foam covered with drywall

-- spray foam covered with drywall.
+Spray foam covered with drywall.

-Exterior, Rigid Insulation on Block or Poured Concrete Walls
+Exterior Rigid Insulation on Block or Poured Concrete Walls

-Rigid fiberglass and mineral wool boards have thermal resistance of approximately R-4 per inch (ft2hr°F/Btu-in).
+Rigid fiberglass and mineral wool boards have a thermal resistance of approximately R-4 per inch (ft2hr°F/Btu-in).
 To achieve the same R-value as XPS insulation, the thickness of these insulations must be approximately 25% greater than XPS (which is R-5 per inch).

 In most cases, insulation on the exterior of basement walls can result in drier foundation assemblies and basement conditions.
 Because of the difficulty of accessing the foundation exterior in existing buildings, exterior foundation insulation is usually only practical for new construction.
 Other key challenges for exterior insulation systems are:

-- protecting the insulation at and above grade
+- Protecting the insulation at and above grade

-- transitions between foundation insulation and above-grade walls
+- Transitions between foundation insulation and above-grade walls

-- achieving higher R-values can be more difficult than with interior insulation (although a combination of both interior and exterior insulation is possible).
+- Achieving higher R-values can be more difficult than with interior insulation (although a combination of both interior and exterior insulation is possible).

 Insulated Concrete Forms (ICFs)